The 7 Best Beginner Mountain Bikes for Men and Women (with Beginner Tips)

 Most modern mountain bikes use 27.5″ or 29″ wheels.
 The older ones used 26″ wheels.
 26″ wheels are not very common anymore because the larger diameter wheels are more stable and more comfortable.

 26″ were pretty popular; however, they are outdated these days.
-It is because of all the advantages that the bigger wheels have.
+This is because of all the advantages that bigger wheels have.
 They are available on the most affordable mountain bikes thanks to their low price (they are made from affordable materials like aluminum).

 29″ wheels are better for speed and stability.
 Thanks to their size, the inertia is better, and you can maintain your speed more easily.
-But, on the other hand, the acceleration is slower.
+However, the acceleration is slower.

-If you ride off-road, they will handle bumps better, and your ride will feel smoother.
+If you ride off-road, they will handle bumps better, making your ride smoother.
 The bike will also be more stable on downhills.
 You will also have better traction and brake power thanks to the larger contact area with the surface.

 27.5″ wheels are more suitable for shorter people.
 Because of the smaller size, the bike is more agile and is easier to handle in tight spaces.
 Since they are bigger than the 26″ wheels, the speed, traction, and stability will still be noticeable.